I'm an associate professor affiliated with DAWN

 - In Radiology Jan 19, Jared's paper about using deep learning in image triage: at what training set sizes do modern methods provide utility in radiology?
 This is collaboration with great folks in the medical school!

-- Tri, Avner, and Jian try explain why how low-precision random Fourier features generalize better than Nystrom features in the same amount of memory in AIStats19--this result surprising is since, if you measure by feature size the reverse is true!.
+- In AIStats19, Tri, Avner, and Jian try explain how low-precision random Fourier features generalize better than Nystrom features in the same amount of memory--this result surprising is since, if you measure by feature count the reverse is true!

 ), drug repurposing